joey101937/JEngine/README.md

 should follow the same system.
 Once this is done, you can reference your image using SpriteManager.<your variable name>.

 ## Using Assets
-Once you have loaded the raw image data using SpriteManger, we are now ready to apply them to either a game background, GameObject, or
+Once you have loaded the raw image data using SpriteManger, we are now ready to apply them to either a game background, GameObject, or Sticker.
-Sticker.
 To do this we create either a **Sprite** oject for plain images or a **Sequence** object for animation sequences.
 Creating them is as easy as **new Sprite(BufferedImage);** and **new Sequence(BufferdImage[]);**

 Sprites and Sequences implement the **Graphic** interface which means can both be scaled, destroyed, and copied without modifying the original asset.
 This is important if you have multiple objects using the same asset.(rotation is handled by implementation).

+To reiterate: Once loaded, dont modify the original BufferedImage, if you want to distort it, Create a Sprite object with it as a reference and then modify that Sprite.
+Modifying the original image will effect everything that references that image and may result in having visual effects on that image doubled.

 ### Graphic Interface
 This is the interface both Sprite and Sequence implement, and is used to store a graphical asset.
 To know if the Graphic is a Sprite or a Sequence, use the isAnimated() method.
 Sequences return true, sprites return false as they are simply images.
 To get the current frame of a sequence or image of a sprite use the getCurrentImage() method.
 This interface allows for scaling, copying, and destroying.
 *Note destroy() method does **not** destroy the underlying asset*.

 ### Using Sequences
-A sequence represents a frame based animation.
+A sequence represents a frame-based animation.Each Image in the array represents a single frame.
 Options include scaling the size of the visuals with **scale(double s)** and scaleTo(double s)** methods; and changing the speed of animation by adjusting frameDelay field.

-Sequences have their own threads that animate them and keep up with current frames.
-These animator threads do not start until the sequence is rendered and stop if the sequence is disabled.

 Sequnces can pause animation using setPaused(true) method or resumed with setPaused(false).
 Sequences can also be reversed using reverse() method and resumed by calling it again.

 # Stickers
 **Stickers** in JEngine represent a visual effect that is temporarily rendered to a location in a scene.
 Stickers are created in the following way: *new Sticker(Game g, BufferdImage bi, Coordiante c, int i)* where g is the game you want to add the sticker to, bi is the visual asset you want to render, c is where in the world you want the sticker to be rendered at, and i is how long the effect should last.
 Example of sticker use is a blast effects on explosion or impact.